uselesstechjunks/leetcode/docs/source/math/stat/inference.rst

 Hypothesis Testing
 ==========================================================================================
+TODO: fill in
+Can be treated as a special case of point estimation

 .. note::
 	* This helps to evaluate how good a statistical model is given samples.
 	* Assuming a fixed statistical model, we compute estimates for certain quantities of interest, which can then be compared with the same quantity assuming the model is correct.